Raivis80/First-Milestone-Project/README.md

 ### **Deploying on GitHub Pages**
 1. Log into [GitHub](https://github.com/login "Link to GitHub login page") or [create an account](https://github.com/join "Link to GitHub create account page").
 1. Locate the [GitHub Repository](https://github.com/Raivis80/First-Milestone-Project/ "Link to GitHub Repo").
-1. At the top of the repository, select Settings from the menu items.
+1. At the Floral-Fantasy of the repository, select Settings from the menu items.
 1. Scroll down the Settings page to the "GitHub Pages" section.
 1. Under "Source" click the drop-down menu labelled "None" and select "Master Branch".
 1. Upon selection, the page will automatically refresh meaning that the website is now deployed.